bruff-gay/redstumblarr/README.md

 RedStumblarr

-Offline, privacy-first "stumbler" for R*ddit.
+Offline, privacy-first "stumbler" for Reddit.
 What it is

 A tiny Firefox WebExtension that opens a random subreddit